Overview

 The Alberta Human Rights Code prohibits discrimination on the grounds of race, religious beliefs, color, gender, gender identity, physical disability, mental disability, and age (with some qualifications).
 If you believe that you have been the victim of such discrimination, contact one of our lawyers so we can get to work advocating for your rights.

-In many cases, Guardian Law Group LLP may take employment matters on a contingency fee basis, meaning that we only get paid as a percentage of your recovery when you get paid.
+In many cases, Guardian Law Group LLP may or may not take employee-side matters on a contingency fee basis, meaning that we only get paid as a percentage of your recovery when you get paid.
 In this area of the law, our contingency rate only applies to any additional settlement or judgment that we are able to obtain for you.

 “Constructive dismissal” is when an employee is forced to resign due to the employer creating an intolerable work environment.
 Since the employee is being forced into resigning, it is seen as a termination by the employer and the employee is entitled to a severance package.